-Customers Love Us … Now What?
+Customers Love Us… Now What?

 The purpose of any business is to add some value, in some way, to someone or something outside of itself.
 However, businesses ultimately exist to satisfy customers and earn revenue from them.
 Companies simply cannot survive—let alone thrive—unless their operations generate sufficient funds to pursue opportunities for future growth, repay and reward investors, and, increasingly, support social and environmental initiatives.
 So, how should any organization think about the challenge of “making money” from customers?
 In this presentation, I lay out a simple framework that rests on one basic premise: a business cannot improve its ability to earn from customers unless its decisions and actions are guided by customers—what they value, why they value it, when and how they value it, and so on.
 While this logic is intuitive, in practice it often loses out to safer, certainly easier approaches that prioritize internal considerations.

-Competing on Customer Outcomes
+Why Competing on Customer Outcomes Is a Win for Everyone

-Listen Closely: Your Algorithms Are Talking to Your Customers
+Listen Closely!
+Your Algorithms Are Talking to Your Customers

 In June 2017, London police cars responded to reports of a terrorist attack.
 Pedestrians and pub-goers in the area sensed danger and attempted to order Uber cars to head home to safety.
 Uber’s dynamic pricing algorithm caused rates in that part of the city to jump more than 200%.
 While an economist might applaud Uber’s pricing engine, I argue that constant changes in price points can negatively impact brand perception, so they need to be carefully managed.
 In this presentation, based on my Harvard Business Review article The Pitfalls of Pricing Algorithms, I show why brands need to consider more than simple math when employing algorithmic systems.
 I further help leaders across industries—including advertising, e-commerce, entertainment, insurance, sports, travel and utilities—minimize risk and maximize revenue while also making customers feel as if they have paid the appropriate amount for a product or service.